 Yes, says Hergenroeder.
 One of the biggest risk factors: a previous episode of dehydration or heat illness.
-Other factors that can put your child at greater risk for heat illness include obesity, recent illness (especially if the child has been vomiting or has had diarrhea), and use of antihistamines or diuretics.
+Other factors that can put your child at greater risk for heat illness include antihistamines or diuretics., recent illness (especially if the child has been vomiting or has had ), and use of

 Lack of acclimatization to hot weather and exercising beyond their level of fitness can also lead to heat illness in young athletes.
 "If a young player isn't in shape and tries to go out and do things quickly to 'make the team' -- or goes to summer practice or summer camp and hasn't been used to that kind of heat and humidity and duration of exercise -- that sets them up for dehydration and heat illness," Hergenroeder says.